Premaxilla: Evolutionary variation

 Forming the oral edge of the upper jaw in most jawed vertebrates, the premaxillary bones comprise only the central part in more primitive forms.
 They are fused in blowfishes and absent in cartilaginous fishes such as sturgeons.

 Reptiles and most non-mammalian therapsids have a large, paired, intramembranous bone behind the premaxilla called the septomaxilla.
 Because this bone is vestigial in Acristatherium (a Cretaceous eutherian) this species is believed to be the oldest known therian mammal.
 Intriguingly the septomaxilla is still present in monotremes.

 However, embryonic and fossil studies in 2021 suggest that the incisive bone, which has been called "premaxilla" in therian mammals, has been largely replaced by septomaxilla; and that only a palatal part of the incisive bone remains a vestige of premaxilla.
-If this theory is accurate, the bones that have been called "premaxilla" in therian mammals are not entirely homologous to the original premaxilla of other vertebrates.
+If this hypothesis is accurate, the bones that have been called "premaxilla" in therian mammals are not entirely homologous to the original premaxilla of other vertebrates.
+This homology is, however, contended.

 The differences in the size and composition in the premaxilla of various families of bats is used for classification.

 The premaxillae of squamates are fused; this feature can be used to distinguish fossil squamates from relatives.